ska-telescope/developer.skatelescope.org/src/tools/bdd-test-context.rst

 BDD testing guide
 *****************

-This is based off work originally done by Giorgio Brajnik and Ross Lipscombe.
+This is based off work originally done by Giorgio Brajnik and Ross Lipscomb.
 It focuses on the architecture of our BDD system, and the context of BDD testing.
 For a checklist to use when working with BDD tests, see :doc:`bdd-walkthrough`.

 What is BDD testing?